The Changing Human-Made Landscape & Physical Environment

 - Plant in spring or fall

-- Tailor seed mixes to individual site preferences
+- Tailor seed mixes to individual site conditions

 - Maintenance is critical for the first three years